Search: 424 results

 The Devil also took him into Jerusalem and had him stand on the highest point of the Temple.
 He told Jesus, "Since you are the Son of God, throw yourself down from here,

-Then Jesus came to Nazareth, where he had been raised.
-As was his custom, he went into the synagogue on the Sabbath day.
-When he stood up to read,
+Coming to Nazareth, where he had been brought up, Jesus, as was his custom, went on the Sabbath into the Synagogue, and stood up to read the Scriptures.

 The book given him was that of the Prophet Isaiah; and Jesus opened the book and found the place where it says--